Fuller Award: Sterling Plumpp

 Publisher’s Weekly, in reviewing Johannesburg & Other Poems, said that Sterling was “a poet who looks with his ears.”
 Indeed, Sterling has infused jazz and blues rhythms throughout his work, and has said, “I’m directly influenced by blues performers and not record performance.
 You know, I spent fifty years of my life witnessing blues singers, and that’s what I’m trying to capture.”

 In addition to his poetry work, Sterling has edited several anthologies, and served as editor for the Third World Press and the Institute for Positive Education.
 He has also served as an associate professor at the University of Illinois at Chicago Circle since the 1970s.

-The event is free and open to the public; a reception will follow the ceremony.
+A reception will follow the ceremony.
+To ensure your place at the ceremony and reception, please register soon.
 Chicago Literary Hall of Fame only inducts historical writers into the Hall of Fame, and so the Fuller was created as a way to acknowledge our greatest living Chicago writers.
-Gene Wolfe (2012), Harry Mark Petrakis (2014), Haki Madhubuti (2015), Rosellen Brown (2016), Angela Jackson (2018), and Stuart Dybek (2018) received past Fuller Awards.
-Sara Paretsky will be .honored in the spring of 2019.
+Gene Wolfe (2012), Harry Mark Petrakis (2014), Haki Madhubuti (2015), Rosellen Brown (2016), Angela Jackson (2018), Stuart Dybek (2018) and Sara Paretsky (spring, 2019) have all previously been honored.